This function will run an R expression with profiling, and then return an htmlwidget for interactively exploring the profiling data.

 If

-returns too quickly, before R had time to sample a profile.
+TRUE,Rprof()is run again withexpruntil a profile is actually produced.
+This is useful for the cases whereexprreturns too quickly, before R had time to sample a profile.
 Can also be a string containing a regexp to match profiles.
-In this case,profvis()
+In this case,profvis()rerunsexpruntil the regexp matches the modal value of the profile stacks.

 Details

-An alternate way to use profvis
+An alternate way to use profvis is to separately capture the profiling

-, and then pass the path to the
+data to a file using Rprof(), and then pass the path to the

-corresponding data file as the prof_input
+corresponding data file as the prof_input argument to

 See also

-for more information about how the profiling
+Rprof() for more information about how the profiling

 data is collected.